-On the afternoon of July 6, 1862, I rode my horse, Katie, toward the temporary encampment of the newest Union regiment in training—the Maryland Old Liners.
+On the afternoon of July 6, 1862, I rode my horse, Katie, towards the temporary encampment of the newest Union regiment in training—the Maryland Old Liners.

 Here I go.
 Can I make it past the pickets without them discovering my real identity?
 I’ve got just a little way to go, yet.
 It’s been an amazing journey … one that I can trace to a single fateful day ten years ago when Uncle Lee gifted my destiny to me.

 “Halt!”
 A chubby private thrust his bayoneted rifle toward me.
 His tall companion looked equally as serious.
 “What’s your ….”
 He snapped to attention.
 “Yes, Captain.”
 He and the other private saluted, and I returned them.

 “You men ….”
 I had failed to engage my male voice.

 They shook their heads and exchanged glances.

 “Men,” I said again, this time in my lower, slightly scratchy voice, “you must pardon me.
 My health has suffered of late, and I am still on the mend.”
 They nodded.

 I eased Katie a little closer, drew my saber, and held it overhead.
 After two half-hearted slashes, I pointed it at them.
 “You men are now dead.
 A Rebel spy dressed as a Union captain has slain you.”
 I swung the saber behind me.
 “My waiting regiment now has access to your encampment.”

 They slipped their rifles back to the ready.

 “At ease, men.”
 I reached into my inner coat pocket, withdrew the orders, and stretched them toward the taller soldier.

 The private eased them out of my hand and scrutinized them.
 “Captain Samuel Lee.”
 He looked up.
 “You could be a spy with that name.”